Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 Once all of the parameters are set properly, the system devicetree file can be generated using the `generate_sdt` command.
 This process will generate a number of files in different locations as summarized below:

-For Zynq UltraScale+ MPSoC devices, DTG++ will generate the following files in the same directory as the hardware handoff (.xsa) file:
+For Zynq UltraScale+ MPSoC devices, SDTGen will generate the following files in the same directory as the hardware handoff (.xsa) file:

 * `psu_init.tcl`
 * `psu_init.html` (The Zynq UltraScale+ configuration in HTML viewable form)